Why are we "Lucky District 7"?

 Washington Street Community Center (809 S. Washington Street)

-A Denver native, Jolon was raised in Wash Park.
+Born and raised in Denver, Jolon was raised in Wash Park.
 He attended South High School and Colorado State University.
-Jolon currently lives in Platt Park with his wife, Sarah and their two children.
+Jolon currently lives in Platt Park with his wife, Sarah, and their two children.